Wrangling over virus relief persists despite high stakes

 Pelosi said any attempt by the White House to block testing money “goes beyond ignorance.”

-Pelosi’s bill, approved in May, included $75 billion for testing and tracing to try to get a handle on the virus spread, funneled $100 billion to schools to safely reopen and called for $1 trillion to be sent to cash-strapped states to pay essential workers and prevent layoffs.
+Pelosi’s bill, approved in May, includes $75 billion for testing and tracing to try to get a handle on the virus spread, funnels $100 billion to schools to safely reopen and calls for $1 trillion for cash-strapped states to pay essential workers and prevent layoffs.
 The measure would give cash stipends to Americans, and bolster rental and mortgage and other safety net protections.

 In the two months since Pelosi’s bill passed, the U.S. has had 50,000 more deaths and 2 million more infections.